Search Results for

 2. Open TinyCLR Config tool.

-4. Select the correct COM port.
+3. Select the correct COM port and 'Connect' to the device.
 If you are not seeing it then the device is not in the loader mode.

 You can also update the firmware manually.
 Download the firmware and learn how to use the GHI Electronics Bootloader manually